-3.7.3 Special Needs Supportive Housing and Age-Friendly Communities
+3.7.3 Special Needs Housing and Age-Friendly Communities

-The County and local municipalities will improve the provision and access to supportive housing for those people with special needs to encourage social inclusion, including assisted housing for low-income people, seniors housing, as well as various forms of supportive housing, including group homes and emergency/transitional housing, subject to the policies of this Plan and local municipal official plans.
+The County and local municipalities will improve the provision and access to housing for those people with special needs to encourage social inclusion, including assisted housing for low-income people, seniors housing, as well as various forms of supportive housing, including group homes and emergency/transitional housing, subject to the policies of this Plan and local municipal official plans.

-- a) The County and local municipalities will work with other agencies, providers and local groups to assess the extent of the need of housing for those people with special needsin need of supportive housing to assist in identifying lands that are available and suitable for special needs supportive housing. - b) The County and local municipalities will support community agencies interested in pursuing additional funding from the Provincial Government to address identified needs for special needs supportive housing. - c) The County and local municipalities will support the distribution of special needs supportive housing provided by community groups. - d) When reviewing any proposal for the purposes of establishing, through new construction or conversion of existing structures, special needs supportive housing, including a group home, hostel, temporary shelter, emergency shelter or other similar form of housing, the County and local municipalities will be satisfied that the use is compatible with adjacent uses and adequate infrastructure and services are available to accommodate the use. - e) The County and local municipalities will encourage the provision of housing for aging-in-place for seniors so that: - i. individuals living in a non-healthcare environment, will have access to municipal services and amenities so that they may carry out their daily life without having to relocate as their circumstances change; and - ii. where the above is not suitable due to the physical or mental condition of the individual, independent living, assisted living and skilled nursing is to be encouraged in residences for seniors, such as in a continuing care retirement community. - f) The County and local municipalities will encourage the development of age-friendly communities through the provision of a diverse range of housing, housing in close proximity to available community services and facilities, and universal design principles which support various levels of need and accessibility. - g) The County and local municipalities will encourage the provision of long-term care facilities that meet the needs of the community. - h) The County and local municipalities will endeavour to provide a barrier-free environment where possible and will meet the requirements of the Ontario Building Code. - i) The County and local municipalities will have regard for requirements of the Ontarians with Disabilities Act and will work with the County and local municipal Accessibility Committees where appropriate, to ensure on-going adherence to the requirements of the Accessibility for Ontarians with Disabilities Act.
+- a) The County and local municipalities will work with other agencies, providers and local groups to assess the extent of the need of housing for those people with special needs to assist in identifying lands that are available and suitable for special needs housing. - b) The County and local municipalities will support community agencies interested in pursuing additional funding from the Provincial Government to address identified needs for special needs housing.

+- c) The County and local municipalities will support the distribution of special needs housing provided by community groups. - d) When reviewing any proposal for the purposes of establishing, through new construction or conversion of existing structures, special needs housing, including a group home, hostel, temporary shelter, emergency shelter or other similar form of housing, the County and local municipalities will be satisfied that the use is compatible with adjacent uses and adequate infrastructure and services are available to accommodate the use. - e) The County and local municipalities will encourage the provision of housing for aging-in-place for seniors so that: - individuals living in a non-healthcare environment, will have access to municipal services and amenities so that they may carry out their daily life without having to relocate as their circumstances change; and - ii. where the above is not suitable due to the physical or mental condition of the individual, independent living, assisted living and skilled nursing is to be encouraged in residences for seniors, such as in a continuing care retirement community. - f) The County and local municipalities will encourage the development of age-friendly communities through the provision of a diverse range of housing, housing in close proximity to available community services and facilities, and universal design principles which support various levels of need and accessibility. - g) The County and local municipalities will encourage the provision of long-term care facilities that meet the needs of the community. - h) The County and local municipalities will endeavour to provide a barrier-free environment where possible and will meet the requirements of the Ontario Building Code. - i) The County and local municipalities will have regard for requirements of the Ontarians with Disabilities Act and will work with the County and local municipal Accessibility Committees where appropriate, to ensure on-going adherence to the requirements of the Accessibility for Ontarians with Disabilities Act.

-3.7.4 Second Residential Additional Residential Units and Garden Suites
+3.7.4 Second Residential Units and Garden Suites

-The County supports the provision of second residential Additional Residential Unitsunits and garden suites as are a means to provide a greater diversity of housing types, additional income and housing affordability.
-An Additional Residential Unit may take the form of a basement apartment, secondary suite, coach house dwelling, or other secondary residential dwelling unit located on the same lot as a primary residential dwelling.
+The County supports the provision of second residential units and garden suites as a means to provide a greater diversity of housing types and housing affordability.